 On an early east to west flight sleep isn’t essential but if you feel yourself dropping off do not fight it, get comfy and delete an hour or two from your flight.
 However, on a west to east, red-eye, getting off to sleep is essential.
 We have several ways to help usher in sleep.
 You could, of course, try sleeping pills but this is not something we recommend or use ourselves, but seeing the catatonic states of some people they are clearly used by some.
 Definitely speak to a doctor about this if you plan on going down that line.

 Pillow – A good Travel Pillow is actually not needed at all to get to sleep.
 However, they are vital if you want to STAY asleep.
-As humans once tired we can drop of no problem.
+As humans once tired we can drop off no problem.
 But when seated, our big heads roll about and cause us to wake almost the instant you nod off.
-It’s very frustrating and can make an hours sleep feel like forever!
+It’s very frustrating and can make an hour’s sleep feel like forever!
 A good pillow supports the neck and head keeping you in position and away with the fairies.
 We cast a wide net in finding out and trying the best and here are our results.

-Music – Something calm and relaxing that you like can help block out the exterior noises give you something nice to meditate on and help facilitate that transition to the dream world.
+Music – Something calm and relaxing that you like can help block out the exterior noises, give you something nice to meditate on, and help facilitate that transition to the dream world.
 Falling asleep to music you love can help cement real memories of a holiday or vacation and make the whole trip even more special.
-Sounds corny, but some of my strongest memories of trips are ones where I drifted off to something specific and that henceforth became the soundtrack of the trip, even the period of my life!
+Sounds corny, but some of my strongest memories of trips are ones where I drifted off to something specific, and that henceforth became the soundtrack of the trip, even the period of my life!

 Isolation – Planes are full of noise and distraction, things not often associated with good sleep.
 You need to shut that out.
 Eye Masks and Noise Cancelling headphones help block out any exterior noise and let you drift off into a deep sleep.